-Solar panels are devices that convert the sun’s light to electricity that powers your home or sold back to the electrical grid.
-They are made up of photovoltaic cells that are able to generate electricity when they are exposed to sunlight.
+Solar panels convert the sun’s light to electricity that powers your home or are sold back to the electrical grid.
+They are made up of photovoltaic cells that can generate electricity when they are exposed to sunlight making them a sustainable and eco-friendly alternative to traditional energy sources.
+But many people are left wondering: Do solar panels work in winter?
+Do solar panels produce less in winter?

 What are Solar Panels and why are they used?

 Solar panels are also known as photovoltaic panels.
-The amount of energy generated by these solar cells is proportional to the intensity of the light falling on them.
+The amount of energy these solar cells generate is proportional to the intensity of the light falling on them.

-Solar panels work by converting sunlight into direct current (DC) electricity, which can then be stored in batteries or electrically connected to the grid through your home’s breaker panel.
+Solar panels convert sunlight into direct current (DC) electricity, which can then be stored in batteries or electrically connected to the grid through your home’s breaker panel.
 The electrical energy generated can be consumed by loads in the home and any excess will be sold to your local electric utility.

-Some common uses of solar panel systems in Alberta include:
+Some common uses of solar panel systems in Canada include:

 - Charging batteries in an electric car.